 The first thing to consider is that VBT is based on the strong and stable linear and negative relationship that exists between load and mean concentric velocity (MCV) and this have been shown by a number of researches 3,4.
 So, as the load increases (as long as maximal intent to lift it as fast as possible is applied), the mean concentric velocity at which that load moves decreases in a linear fashion 5,6.

-Example of L-V profile in Bench Press performed by a Youth Rugby Player (Measured via Vitruve VBT device, former Speed4Lifts).
+Example of Load Velocity Profile in Bench Press performed by a Youth Rugby Player (Measured via Vitruve VBT device, former Speed4Lifts).

 Figure 1 shows the aforementioned relationship between relative load, expressed as a % of 1RM, and MCV for the bench press.
 But let’s go deeper in understanding this kind of relationship.